richardanaya/swrx/README.md

 - **URL Parameter Parsing**: Easily extract parameters from URLs using a simple syntax.
 - **HTML Response Generation**: Create HTML responses directly within the service worker.
 - **Service Worker Integration**: Leverage the power of service workers to intercept and handle network requests.
+- **Fallback to normal HTTP**: Routes that aren't handled by the router, just pass through to normal server HTTP calls

 ## What are Service Workers?